FrogHunter-GrenouilleTech/CyberSec_Web/_sources/CyberSec/Toolbox/Toolbox.rst.txt

 ####

 There is a large quantity of tools for the cyber security.
-Some are for specific task only, some are usable for mulple task.
+Some are for specific task only, some are usable for multiple task.
 Some dedicated for the offensive Team, some for the Defense Team and some are for both.
 In the same way, some of the tools are Free, some not and some a little bit of both.

-It is neccessary to stay alert for the new tools since a tool can be outdated at any time.
+It is necessary to stay alert for the new tools since a tool can be outdated at any time.
 There are also some "must have" tools that we need to mastering.

 :Ressources: